 Allison received a juris doctor degree from UNC-Chapel Hill and a bachelor's degree from North Carolina Central University.
 He is the recipient of the Walton Family Foundation Education Reformers to Watch Award and has been nationally recognized by Partners for Developing Futures as a Diversity Champion for Education Reform.
 He is married to La Nica and they have two daughters.

 His advice to today's college students:

-"When you consider the UNC System's five-year Strategic Plan, Access and Affordability are two key goals that stand out for me personally.
+"When you consider the UNC System's five-year Strategic Plan, access and affordability are two key goals that stand out for me personally.
 Nearly 25 years ago, I was that kid from a small textile town whose family couldn't afford to send me or my siblings to college.
-I want today's UNC System college student to know that, if they are willing to give it their very best to reach and achieve their educational goals, regardless of race, geography or income, they have strong leaders in the UNC Board of Governors, along with President Spellings, who pledge to work tirelessly to meet them where they are in our collective efforts to make our great UNC System the most-affordable and most-accessible it can possibly be."
+I want today's UNC System college student to know that, if they are willing to give it their very best to reach and achieve their educational goals, regardless of race, geography or income, they have strong leaders on the UNC Board of Governors who have pledged to work tirelessly to meet them where they are and to work collectively to make our great UNC System the most affordable and most accessible it can possibly be."